 Magnetic resonance (MR) imaging is routinely used to identify structural damage (e.g., ligament tears and cartilage defects) and inflammation in musculoskeletal joints (1).
 However, imaging is normally performed in unloaded static postures, preventing insight into the function of joint tissues during normal movement (2).
-This is important to consider, because the causes and symptoms of musculoskeletal pathology are often linked to function.
+This is impor-

+Received 10 November 2011; revised 28 March 2012; accepted 14 May 2012 tant to consider, because the causes and symptoms of musculoskeletal pathology are often linked to function.
 For example, anterior knee pain can result from patellar maltracking that is only evident with active quadriceps loading (3,4).
 Further, abnormal knee kinematics in reconstructed knees may alter cartilage loading in a way that contributes to osteoarthritis risk (5).